 We hope our methodology can help the UK public sector harness the potential of AI tools to improve the efficiency and quality of public services while ensuring this is in line with public values and builds trust, transparency and accountability.

-This project is funded through a grant from the Future of Life Institute.
-Information about our partners and advisors will be added at a later date.
+This project was funded through a grant from the Future of Life Institute.